clabby/etherscan-tx-export/README.md

 # Etherscan Transaction Exporter

-Simple CLI for exporting transaction history into a file from Etherscan.
+Simple CLI for exporting transaction history into a readable CSV/JSON file from Etherscan.

 ### How to use: